senthil-sprint1/junior-dev-interview/README.md

 # Sprint1 Junior Developer Interview

 Thank you for your interest in Sprint1.
 We are are a venture studio specializing in early stage SaaS/AI startups.
 We invest and co-build tech startups with first-time non-technical founders.
-You will be helping use to build startups from scratch.
+You will be helping us to build startups from scratch.

 # Few things to know before you being
 - You can pick any programming language you are comfortable with.